Tea-n-Tech/professional-python/9-commits-and-changelog/README.md

 ## Pull Request Merge Strategies

 How you should name your commits depends strongly on your PR merge strategy.
-On GitHub you can perform three kinds of merges:
+On GitHub you can perform [three kinds of merges][gh-merge-strategies]:

 1. Merge commit: Add all commits from the head branch to the base branch with a merge commit.